BYossarian/MVCzar/README.md

 // typical usage is to observe the router for "route" events someView.observe(MVCzar.Router, "route", function(eventObject) {

-    // eventObject.data.oldPath - the path before the routing
+    // eventObject.oldPath - the path before the routing
-    // eventObject.data.path - the new path after the routing
+    // eventObject.path - the new path after the routing
-    // eventObject.data.route - an array consisting of strings
+    // eventObject.route - an array consisting of strings
     //                     formed by splitting the new path
     //                     along forward slash characters

 });